csdms/bmi/paper/paper.md

-While there is a longer history of component modeling in fields such as climate modeling, with the Earth System Modeling Framework [@collins:2005], component modeling is relatively new to the earth surface processes community.
+While there is a longer history of component modeling in fields such as climate modeling, with, for example, the Earth System Modeling Framework [@collins:2005], component modeling is relatively new to the earth surface processes community.
 Some recent examples include
-@ratliff:2018, who show that a river model transporting sediment can feed a delta model, which distributes the sediment, and @hoch:2019, who show that coupling hydrologic and hydrodynamic models may sharpen inundation estimates in flood modeling.
+@ratliff:2018, who show that a river model transporting sediment can feed a delta model, which distributes the sediment;
+as well as @hoch:2019, who show that coupling hydrologic and hydrodynamic models may sharpen inundation estimates in flood modeling.

 In component-based software engineering, components communicate through interfaces, which are named sets of functions with prescribed arguments and return values.
-The bicycle analogy above benefits from an standard interface for tire diameter and width.
+The bicycle analogy above benefits from a standard interface for tire diameter and width.
 Likewise,
 component modeling can benefit from an interface